Valkyries Horn Amateur Mead competition: 2024

 All entries become the property of the Valkyries Horn Mead Competition and will not be returned under any circumstances.
 Any questions or disputes will be settled by the competition organizers, and all decisions are final.

-All mailed entries must be received at the mailing location by the shipping deadline - please allow for shipping time.
+All mailed entries must be received at the mailing location by the shipping deadline - please make allowances for shipping time and delivery truck difficulties.
 Package your entries well.
 Don't be the person that causes a shipper to reject all packages going to the shipping location.

-All entries will be picked up from drop-off locations the day of the drop-off deadline.
+All entries will be picked up from drop-off locations the day and time of the drop-off deadline.

-The official style guidelines for this competition are the 2021 Beer Judge Certification Program (BJCP) Style Guidelines for Mead, Revision 2021.
+The official style guidelines for this competition are the 2021 Beer Judge Certification Program (BJCP) Style Guidelines for Mead (which are actually 2015 edition).

 Every entry must be assigned a particular category and sub-category by the entrant, and according to these guidelines.